v1st-git/stdgont/README.md

 # stdgont
 Short description of the project.
-Generate/use the Simplified Technical Dictionary Generic Ontology (STDGOnt) from/in OpenRefine operation JSON.
+Generate&use the Simplified Technical Dictionary Generic Ontology (STDGOnt) in OpenRefine operation JSON.

 Introduction.
 This project demonstrates a practical approach for reconciliation and enrichment of corporate material master data.